Hepatitis C Drugs News – 2019

 - DAKLINZA – Approved in July 2015, Daklinza was the first direct-acting antiviral to treat Hepatitis C genotype 3 infections without the help of peginterferon or ribavirin (4).
 However, it must be taken in conjunction with Sovaldi which causes the cost to skyrocket.
 Twelve weeks of Daklinza runs you $63,000 and Sovaldi costs $84,000 for a similar 12-week course for a staggering total of $147,000, or roughly $1,750 per day for the combo (6).

 - HARVONI – Harvoni gained FDA approval in October of 2014 and was the first all-in-one treatment plan for genotype 1 and 4 infections with or without cirrhosis.
-Unfortunately, the price hovers around $94,000 for a 12-24 week round of treatment (1).
+Unfortunately, the price hovered around $94,000 for a 12-24 week round of treatment (1).
+Now a generic version is available for around $24,000 for a common course of treatment.

 - SOVALDI – Approved in December of 2013, Sovaldi is a direct-acting antiviral for genotypes 1, 2, 3 and 4 (4).
 For genotype 3, Sovaldi is co-administered with Daklinza and has a 12-24 week treatment period (5).
 This regiment of Sovaldi will run you $84,000 before even factoring in the additional cost of Daklinza.